-- Refuses to accept that certain issues are not within the scope of the complaint procedure - •Insists on the complaint being dealt with in ways which are incompatable with the complaints procedure or with good practice - Makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced
+- Refuses to accept that certain issues are not within the scope of the complaint procedure. - Insists on the complaint being dealt with in ways which are incompatible with the complaint procedure or with good practice. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced.